-Since late fiscal year 2005 the Authority has assertively worked to rehabilitate or otherwise expand its facilities, investing approximately \$199.5 million in equipment and infrastructure.
+Since late fiscal year 2005 the Authority has assertively worked to rehabilitate or otherwise expand its facilities, investing approximately \$221.5 million in equipment and infrastructure.
 Highlights of these expenditures include the acquisition of new container cranes and construction of a new warehouse facility.
+As previously mentioned, during the current fiscal year, the Authority received \$35 million in appropriations from the State of North Carolina to fund infrastructure improvements and expansion.
+The Authority undertook a large project to expand the turning basin in the mouth of the Cape Fear River to allow access of the postpanamax larger sized vessels.
+The Authority is on schedule to have that project complete by late August 2016.

-During the fiscal year \$3.6 million was transferred out of construction in progress to depreciable capital assets, related mostly to enhancing our aging infrastructure system and updating IT systems.
+During the fiscal year \$2.9 million was transferred out of construction in progress and computer software in development to depreciable capital assets, related mostly to enhancing our aging infrastructure system and updating Information Technology systems.
 The following graph summarizes recent capital investment and related debt issuance.